NewDevBr/HumanResourcesLaravelAPI/README.md

 ### 4. About MySQL <a name="aboutMysql">

 MySQL is a Database Management System (DMS), based on structured tables and entities relationship.
 This is the most famous database, maintained by Oracle according to Stack Overflow (SO) Survey 2020 [SO survey](https://insights.stackoverflow.com/survey/2020#technology-databases-all-respondents4).
-Software version used to construct this PHP class was MySQL Community version, available to download in: [MySQL Community Downloads](https://dev.mysql.com/downloads/)
+Software version used to construct it was MySQL Community version, available to download in: [MySQL Community Downloads](https://dev.mysql.com/downloads/)